asyncapi/parser-js/docs/ruleset/recommended-ruleset.md

 ### asyncapi-id

-AsyncAPI document should have `id` field.
+AsyncAPI document should have an `id` field.

 #### Good example